canonical/network-manager-snap/docs/snap/installation.md

 The network-manager snap has currently three tracks:

+ * **24**: Contains upstream 1.46.0 and has a core24 base.
+The track
+   name refers to the base snap.
  * **22**: Contains upstream 1.36.6 and has a core22 base.
 The track
    name refers to the base snap.
  * **20**: Contains upstream 1.22.10 and has a core20 base.
 The track